 Should you convert every file to PDF/A?

 The question is not whether you should convert the original file to a PDF/A, but whether you should convert it to an archiving format.
-If the retention period that applies to the file, d...Read More.
+If the retention period that applies to the file, does not create a risk with regard to legibility of the file (“Will I still be able to open or read ...Read More.

 Please contact us to help you with your digital journey